paperduck/php-symfony-hex-demo/README.md

 This is a rough outline of what tables would be needed.

 Note: The schema is not normalized, for the sake of simplicity.
+It would be nice to have a separate `pets` table to extract pet-unique fields out of the `inventory` table.
+A 1-to-1 relation would allow non-pet items to be kept in the `inventory` table.

 ```
 customer